ktalexan/JuliaSnippets/README.md

 This repository contains a collection of Julia code snippets designed to assist developers in writing efficient and effective Julia code.
 The snippets cover a wide range of topics, from basic syntax to advanced programming techniques.

-The Strucuture of the Repository is as follows:
+The strucuture of the repository is as follows:

 ```text
 JuliaSnippets/